Unknown fields

 This header is added to the response when a field was not provided even

-though the field should be required (much like the X-TD-Unknown-Fields header).
+though the field is documented to be required (much like the X-TD-Unknown-Fields header).

 Importantly, this allows users to detect potential issues without